Written by East Bay DSA member Jetta Rae

 - lays bare the fundamentally predatory nature of police, which reinforces white, capitalist hegemony and is largely a blight on municipal budgets

-- presents a front of multi-racial solidarity in face of this predation that obstructs its ability to commit violence unaddressed until we dismantle the prison industrial complex
+- presents a front of multi-racial solidarity in face of this predation that obstructs its ability to commit violence unaddressed until we dismantle the prison industrial complex, and, most importantly

 - keeps our friends and neighbors alive.